Brand & Advertising March 19, 2019

 This development not only impacts visual art but also written words and music.
 In February 2019 Open AI released work samples that show computer-generated texts about a topic of your choosing.
 The sentences don’t sound perfect right now, but the implications for the future are huge.
 Douglas Eck, who’s a Principal Scientist at Google working in the areas of music, art and machine learning believes that in less than five years the technology will be sophisticated enough that students will no longer need to write essays on their own anymore.
 Just a few headlines, the right set of data and the AI will do the rest.

 The Google Magenta research project aims to push the limits of what AI can do in the arts, with a focus on music.
 Their algorithm Performance RNN is trained on classical music and writes its own piano pieces – listen to a piece it wrote here.
 And if you want to discover the possibilities of AI in music you should definitely play around with the web-based applications you can find on Magenta.
-A personal favourite is the piano genie, which creates basic chords changes while you’re just pressing random buttons.
+A personal favorite is the piano genie, which creates basic chords changes while you’re just pressing random buttons.

 Heather Smith and her company Storyfile together with the USC Shoah Foundation used AI to preserve history.
 Using big data, they recreated the experience of having a one-on-one conversation with someone who lived through the Holocaust via a hologram.
 They managed this feat by compiling footage collected over a period of five days while filming for 25 hours to collect the answers to over 2,000 questions.
 Language processing makes it possible to create an interactive hologram and immersive experience.
 Take a look at New Dimensions of Testimony here.